mrmarganski/mkdoc/docs/gettingtoknow.md

 3. After this, the XRP is ready for use.

 !!! note
+    Your XRP bot will be fully wireless at this point, and no longer will need to be plugged into a computer.
+All code is sent wirelessly and simulating the robot is completed over WIFI.

+!!! note
     Your wiring should be good to go if you watched the build the XRP video, information below is for technical reference and not necessarily needed.
 But if you wanted to know more about what the XRP framework inner workings are, this page is a good start, otherwise, you can go to the next step at this point to learn to deploy code to drive the XRP robot.